Introduction to WordPress vs. HTML

 WordPress is open source and free to download and use.
 You only have to pay for your domain and hosting service, where your WordPress site will live and be available worldwide.

 However, WordPress provides premium themes and plugins and free themes and plugins.
 It depends on whether users want to use the premium service or not.

 At the same time, free resources won’t affect your site’s appearance and ranking.

 Building a WordPress site can vary because hosting services and domain name registration vary in price.
 Also, it depends on the subscription of themes and plugins installed.

 So, building a WordPress site can cost hundreds to a couple of thousands of dollars and, depending on the website owners, how much they want to spend.

 Building an HTML site means building it from scratch.
 You must hire professionals if you don’t know how to write HTML codes and other scripting languages used in website building.

 Also, you can hire freelancers at an hourly or monthly rate.
 Some will charge based on pages, design, appearance, responsiveness, SEO, etc.

 So, estimating the cost of building and maintaining an HTML site is problematic because it depends on the developers and their willingness to charge.

-Also, if you want to make site changes, you have to pay extra.
+Also, you must pay extra if you want to make site changes.